 CRC Risk Calculator

 The risk calculator has only been validated for use by non-Hispanic white people (Caucasians) at this time.
-Use by peoples of other races or ethnicities is not advised at this time.
+Use by people of other races or ethnicities is not advised at this time.

 New Tool from NCI May Predict CRC Risk